rouroulike/clash/Home.md

 $ clash -v
 ```

-You can now go-ahead to the next chapters of this wiki in which we'll cover the configuration syntax of Clash.
+You can now move forward to the next chapters of this wiki in which we'll cover the configuration syntax of Clash.

 # The Developers
-There will be no Clash without the following developers:
+There will be no Clash without the following incredible developers:
 * [Dreamacro](https://github.com/Dreamacro)
 * [beyondkmp](https://github.com/beyondkmp)
 * [comzyh](https://github.com/comzyh)